lucas-albers-lz4/cert-manager-webhook-duckdns/README.md

 ## Compatibility
 This webhook has been tested with [cert-manager] v1.2.0 and Kubernetes v0.17.x on `amd64`.
 In theory it should work on other hardware platforms as well but no steps have been taken to verify this.
 Please drop me a note if you had success.

-## User later builds with alpine 3.21 and go 1.24 and go module security updates, add these to any of the helm commands.
+## Use alpine 3.21, go 1.24 and module updates.
+Add these to any of the helm commands.
 These are built every Sunday

         --set image.repository=lalberslz4/cert-manager-webhook-duckdns \
         --set image.tag=alpine3.21